 Thursday, July 9, 2015

-Trying to get an apartment here is a nightmare for many reasons, the main one being that Anna is not paid by the hospital she is working for here, but by her hospital back in Singapore.
+Trying to get an apartment here is a nightmare for many reasons, the main one being that Anna is not paid by the hospital she is working for in New York, but by her hospital back in Singapore.
 Due to this, she wasn’t granted a social security number when she started working here.
 The Social Security office is near where we’re staying and closes at 4:00pm, so I got down there early on Thursday to get a number so we could be seen that day and Anna was going to meet me there as soon as possible.
 The following are incidents that occurred during our hour or so in the office:

 *Some of these fit under the umbrella of the other senses, so I’ll make note of them, too